 Foreign Gold Buying Is Ramping Up

 One of those alternatives is gold.
 The Central Bank of Russia is ramping up its gold buying and reducing its holdings of U.S. Treasuries.
-In recent years, in fact, Russia has been the largest official buyer of gold – followed closely by China.
+In recent years, Russia has been the largest official buyer of gold – followed closely by China.

 Earlier this year, the Shanghai International Energy Exchange launched a futures contract for crude oil priced in Chinese yuan.
 Now Chinese and other international traders can trade the world’s most important energy commodity in a liquid market without using U.S. dollars.